d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 \begin{center}\includegraphics[width=0.5\linewidth]{03-EDA-categorical_files/figure-latex/unnamed-chunk-3-1} \end{center}
-4. Which Sector has the largest number of people in it?
+4. Which sector of the economy has the largest number of people in it?
+Approximately how many people are in this sector?

 \vspace{0.3in}

 We could also choose to display the data as a proportion in a relative frequency bar plot.
-To find the relative frequency divide the count in each sector by the sample size.
+To find the relative frequency, divide the count in each sector by the sample size.
 These are sample proportions.

 ```r
 ggplot(data = cps,   #This specifies the dataset